akinomyoga/cxxmatrix/README.md

                Set color.
 One of 'default', 'black', 'red', 'green', 'yellow', 'blue', 'magenta', 'cyan', 'white', and integer 0-255 (256 index color).
+   --frame-rate=NUM
+               Set the frame rate per second.
+A positive number less than or equal to 1000.
+The default is 25.
+   --error-rate=NUM
+               Set the factor for the rate of character changes.
+A non-negative number.
+The default is 1.0.
+   --diffuse
+   --no-diffuse
+               Turns on/off the background-color effect.
+   --rain-density=NUM
+               Set the factor for the density of rain drops.
+A positive number.
+The default is 1.0.

 Keyboard
    C-c (SIGINT)  Quit